DIY Pet Gate for Cats: 15-Minute No-Tool Solution

 • Cost-Effective: DIY options use affordable materials, saving you money.

-Before You Build: Planning Your DIY Pet Gate for Cats
+Before You Build: Planning Your Cat Gate

 First, let’s plan.
 A few minutes of preparation ensures a smooth build.

-Measure Twice, Build Once! 📏
+Measure Twice, Build Once!

 Start by measuring the width and height of the opening you want to block.